Travels With A Road Dog:

 It was early summer 1993, near the end of June.
 I packed all I needed into a small shoulder bag, left a note on my boyfriend's pillow, and headed out onto the open road.

 I was twenty years old and my childhood dreams of traveling were about to be realized.
-For years, this feeling had been gnawing at my soul and I didn't know it was wanderlust until that day when I walked out the front door.
+For years, this feeling had been gnawing at my soul and I didn't realize it was wanderlust until that fateful day when I walked out the front door.

 Love Affair with the Open Road

-With little to no money, my thumb took me around North America- from the dangerous streets of East Hollywood Blvd to a little known beach on Canada's Vancouver Island and the warmer climes of Key West, Florida.
-Along the way, I picked up a three month old Lab/Shepherd mix puppy, named Jambalaya (spoiler alert: he lives to be twelve years old).
+With little money but plenty of gumption, my thumb took me around North America- from the dangerous streets of East Hollywood Blvd to a little known beach on Canada's Vancouver Island and the warmer climes of Key West, Florida.
+Along the way, I picked up a three month old Lab/Shepherd mix puppy, named Jambalaya (spoiler alert: he lived to be twelve years old).

-I was well suited for the road, hence the nickname "Road Dog" given to me by the old, grizzled hitchhikers I met along the way.
+I was well suited for the road, hence the nickname "Road Dog" given to me by some of the old, grizzled hitchhikers I met along the way.

 During the mid-1990's when U.S. tourists were warned to stay away from Mexico, I entered Mexico illegally with a companion and we hitchhiked down the Mexican East coast across Chiapas and up the West coast where we had a run in with a Mexican cartel.

 My travel adventure continued when I caught a ride to the Bahamas on a sailboat with no engine, where I was deported from a couple months later.
-I then flew to Venezuela where I spent almost five months hitchhiking while experiencing student riots and barely escaped the anger of a madwoman.
+I then flew to Venezuela where I spent almost five months hitchhiking from Caracas to Cumana while experiencing student riots and barely escaped the anger of a madwoman.